ThetaData-API/thetadata-python/docs/tutorials.md

     ```bash
     > python script.py
-    Index([    DataType.MS_OF_DAY,      DataType.BID_SIZE, DataType.BID_CONDITION,
-                     DataType.BID,  DataType.BID_EXCHANGE,      DataType.ASK_SIZE,
-           DataType.ASK_CONDITION,           DataType.ASK,  DataType.ASK_EXCHANGE,
+    Index([  DataType.OPEN,   DataType.HIGH,    DataType.LOW,  DataType.CLOSE,
-                    DataType.DATE],
+       DataType.VOLUME,  DataType.COUNT,   DataType.DATE],
       dtype='object')
-    bid_price=13.1
+    close_price=10.2
     ```

-    As you can see, the response contains 10 fields (DataFrame *columns*), and the bid price of this request is $13.10.
+    As you can see, the response contains 7 fields (DataFrame *columns*), and the close price of the first *row* of this data (which represents July 18, 2022) is $13.10.

-Congratulations, you've made your first request!
+Congratulations, you've made and processed your first request!

 ## List roots